The future of electronics, in part, depends on the modification and advancement of silicon conductors.

 Molecular electronics can contribute to this, and researchers in this field have been working on the development of scalable nanoscale electrodes that can be used to explore and manipulate molecular behavior to benefit electronic materials.

 Now, a team from the Department of Micro and Nanosystems at KTH have successfully developed a method to develop millions of viable nanoscale molecular junctions.
-The findings were recently reported in
+The findings were recently reported in Nature Communications.

 The scientists claimed that with a 100 mm diameter wafer of thin materials, they could create as many as 20 million such electrodes within five hours, using a gold film on top of a brittle material that forms cracks.